thoth-tech/handbook/docs/processes/documentation/documentation.md

   - Causal, yet still formal​
 - Language: ​
   - Avoid jargon/slang​
-    > Avoid jargons and slangs that a junior member may not understand.
+    - Avoid jargons and slangs that a junior member may not understand.
 If you do use a abbreviation, be sure to describe it.
-  - Active voice​ > Yes: Marti logged into the account.​ > No: The account was logged into by Marti.
+  - Active voice​
+    > Yes: Marti logged into the account.​

+    > No: The account was logged into by Marti.
-    -Write positively​
+    - Write positively​
-    -Second person​
+    - Second person​
 - Titles​
 - Screenshots and Images​
 - Delivery Speed​